ccm-bioinfo/agromicrobiome/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Agromicrobiome Manual's documentation!
+Welcome to Agromicrobiome's documentation!
 =================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   sample_page1.md
+   sample_page2.md

 Indices and tables